Extension Logo

 • Incoordination, muscle atrophy and loss of feeling around the body are a few signs of illness.

-• Storing feed in animal proof containers and keeping your barn tidy and free of openings can help prevent opossum from making your place their home.
+• Storing feed in animal-proof containers and keeping your barn tidy and free of openings can help prevent opossums from making your place their home.

 What is EPM?

-Equine protozoal myeloencephalitis, or EPM, is a disease that affects the brain and spinal cord.
-It’s caused by the microbe, Sarcocystis neurona, commonly found in the opossum.
-Research in other states suggests that about 10 to 33 percent of opossums are infected with the microbe in Michigan and Missouri.
+EPM is a disease that affects the brain and spinal cord.
+It is often caused by the parasite, Sarcocystis neurona, commonly found in the opossum.
+Research in other states suggests that about 10 to 33 percent of opossums are infected with the parasite in Michigan and Missouri.
 Horses that come in contact with infected opossum feces can develop neurologic disease.
+It is not fully understood why some horses show neurologic signs and some do not after exposure to the parasite.
 While EPM is considered rare, it is a serious disease that some horses may not survive even with treatment.
+Horses cannot pass EPM to other horses.

 • Armadillos